Sahil9914/Sahil9914/README.md

 </p>

+---

-## 🧠 About Me
+# 🧠 About Me

 I am **Sahil Chalotra**, a Computer Science undergraduate at
-**Thapar Institute of Engineering & Technology**.
+**Thapar Institute of Engineering and Technology (TIET)**.

 I am passionate about **Artificial Intelligence, Machine Learning, and Generative AI**, with a focus on building intelligent systems using **Large Language Models, Retrieval Augmented Generation (RAG), and Deep Learning**.

-I enjoy transforming research ideas into practical AI applications and continuously exploring modern AI technologies to solve real-world problems.
+I enjoy transforming research ideas into practical AI applications and exploring modern AI technologies to solve real-world problems.

 Currently focusing on: